Can you overdose on caffeine?

 However, consuming a large amount of caffeine can have a harmful effect on the body.

 A person might find consuming too much caffeine and experiencing side effects to be easy.
 However, a life-threatening overdose is rare, and a caffeine overdose as a cause of death even rarer.

 In a 2018 review of scientific journal articles, researchers identified 92 reported deaths from caffeine overdose.
 This review included all journals since online databases began.
 The researchers believe that around one-third of these deaths are likely to be suicide.

 In general, caffeine will begin to affect the body if there are more than 15 milligrams per liter (mg/L) in the blood.
 A concentration of 80 to 100 mg/L can be fatal.

-Unlike drinking coffee, or even taking supplements containing caffeine, using purified caffeine powder is highly dangerous and is much more likely to cause an overdose.
+Unlike drinking coffee, or even taking supplements containing caffeine, using purified caffeine powder is highly dangerous and much more likely to cause an overdose.

-The United States Food and Drug Administration (FDA) warn that a teaspoon of powdered caffeine can be equivalent to 28 cups of coffee.
+The United States Food and Drug Administration (FDA) warns that a teaspoon of powdered caffeine can be equivalent to 28 cups of coffee.
 It stresses that pure and highly concentrated caffeine products can have serious health consequences.

 The cause of death from caffeine overdose is typically ventricular fibrillation.
 This condition happens when the lower chambers of the heart vibrate rather than contracting regularly.
 Ventricular fibrillation stops the heart from beating normally and causes cardiac arrest.